Second Temple period: Persian period (538–332 BCE)

 A second group of 5,000, led by Ezra and Nehemiah, returned to Judah in 456 BCE.
 The first was empowered by the Persian king to enforce the Torah, the second had the status of governor and a royal mission to restore the walls of the city.
 The Bible mentions tension between the returnees and those who had remained in Judah, the former rebuffing the attempt of the "peoples of the land" to participate in the rebuilding of the Temple; this attitude was based partly on the exclusivism which the exiles had developed while in Babylon and, probably, partly on disputes over property.
 The careers of Ezra and Nehemiah in the 5th century BCE were thus a kind of religious colonisation in reverse, an attempt by one of the many Jewish factions in Babylon to create a self-segregated, ritually pure society inspired by the prophesies of Ezekiel and his followers.

 The Persian era, and especially the period between 538 and 400 BCE, laid the foundations for the unified Judaic religion and the beginning of a scriptural canon.
 The final Torah is widely seen as a product of the Persian period (probably 450–350 BCE).
 This consensus echoes a traditional Jewish view which gives Ezra a pivotal role in its promulgation.
 It has been suggested that Darius' reform of the empire's administrative structures, which included the collection, codification, and administration of local law codes, was the driving force behind the Jewish Torah's redaction.

 Yehud's population significantly decreased during the Persian era; it is likely that it never exceeded 30,000.
 This represents a 70% decrease when compared to the late First Temple period.
-Jerusalem's area was also smaller compared with the late First Temple period, and its inhabited areas—the City of David and the Temple Mount—had a population of around 1500.
+Jerusalem's area was also smaller compared with the late First Temple period.
+The city shrank to its pre-eighth century BCE size, and its inhabited areas—the City of David and the Temple Mount—had a population of around 1500.
 Together with the surrounding farms and unwalled settled areas, Jerusalem's population was around 3000 people.
 The rest of the population lived in small, unwalled towns and villages.
 The Israel of the Persian period consisted of descendants of the inhabitants of the former Kingdom of Judah, returnees from the Babylonian exile community, Mesopotamians who had joined them or had been exiled themselves to Samaria at a far earlier period, Samaritans, and others.